 The Ivor Fund

-The Ivor fund was created following the death of Ivor Reid who was a well known and very popular figure in Scottish Cycling, particularly on the track racing scene where he was a prolific winner of Masters championships.
+The Ivor fund was created following the promotion of memorial rides in memory of Ivor Reid who was a well known and very popular figure in Scottish Cycling, particularly on the track racing scene where he was a prolific winner of British Masters championships.
 In 2006 he achieved his ultimate goal, a world champion’s jersey, won in the Team Sprint competition.